ashsProjects/Graph_Algorithms_and_Visualization/README.md

   - IsBipartite(): checks to see if the graph has a odd length cycle in the graph

 ## Output
-Most outputs are printed on the console, but there are a few images of graphs generated for the normal, reversed, MST, and Dijkstra's graphs:
+Most outputs are printed on the console, but there are graphs generated for the normal, reversed, Dijkstra, and MST:
 ![Normal](Graph_PNGs/normal_directed_graph.png) ![Prims](Graph_PNGs/reversed_directed_graph.png) ![Prims](Graph_PNGs/dijkstras_directed_graph.png) ![Prims](Graph_PNGs/prims_directed_graph.png)

 ## Dependencies